Open Now — 24/7 Plumbing

 Step 5: Flush the Hot Water Tank

-Once the water has drained, it’s time to flush out the remaining sediment.
+Once the water drains, it’s time to flush out the remaining sediment.
 Turn on the cold water inlet valve to allow fresh water to flow into the tank.
 This will stir up any settled sediment.
 Continue to let the water drain through the hose until it runs clear.

 Step 6: Close the Drain Valve and Refill the Tank

-After flushing, close the drain valve, remove the hose, and ensure all connections are sealed.
+After flushing, close the drain valve, remove the hose, and seal all connections.
 Then, turn on the cold water supply to the tank.
-Open the hot water tap somewhere in the home to allow air to escape from the system.
+Open the hot water tap in the home to allow air to escape the system.
 Once the tank is full and water flows from the tap without any air, you can turn off the tap.

 Step 7: Restart the Heater